 So, if you’re scared of salmon, like I used to be, this is a good recipe to start with.
 Nice and simple, yet full of flavor.
 We’ve tried the recipe on several different kinds of fish at our house and we’ve liked them all.
 My children love it on tilapia and my 11 year-old son even makes this recipe himself fairly regularly, mostly on tilapia though.
 Most children I know don’t like salmon as much because of the stronger flavor.

 Please try my Clean Eating salmon recipe and let me know if you like it and who you made it for and what you served with it.
 I’m sure the other readers would love to know (and I would too).
+I’ll often serve it with some roasted veggies on the side.

 I love this fish because it is super easy to prepare (5 minutes or less) and is fresh and colorful.
 This recipe would also be great using other types of fish, such as tilapia or halibut.